What Is Boondocking?

 Boondocking is a term used by RVers to mean camping in an area without services such as electric, water or sewer.
 Sometimes the term "boondocking" or "dry camping" also refers to camping without services in parking lots, rest areas or other unconventional places.
 In all cases, boondocking is either free or costs very little.

-By all means, enjoy the benefits of boodocking, be aware of the unwritten rules of etiquette that will make you a welcome neighbor.
+By all means, enjoy the benefits of boondocking, be aware of the unwritten rules of etiquette that will make you a welcome neighbor.

 By far, the most beautiful boondocking sites are on Federal and public lands: BLM (Bureau of Land Management) land, National Forests, State Forests, National Monuments, and others.
 Inexperienced boondockers may be hesitant about camping in these areas, not knowing quite what to do.
 If your camping experience is limited to developed campgrounds, you may have questions about what is appropriate.

 - Setting up your rig.
 Unless you are joining a club or group, you should allow plenty of space between you and other rigs.
 If you have a generator, don't park near other rigs with solar panels if you can help it.
 Set up you seating and living area and try to keep your things neatly within that area.

 - Approaching others.
 If you're walking by, wave or say hello.
 If people seem inclined to pass the time of day, it's great to have a chat.
 However, be sensitive to others.
 Some people camp in the desert or the forest for solitude and would prefer to watch birds or read their books rather than have a conversation with every passer-by.
 Don't be annoying!